BastienVelcin/PyStochastic/docs/source/processes/index.md

 \end{equation*}

 > [!NOTE]
 > For some processes, the expectation is not defined.
-In this case, PyStochastic raises an `NonImplementedError` error.
+In this case, PyStochastic raises an `NotImplementedError` error.

 **Parameters**